 If you wish to check reviews of specific strains, or see a list of which ones produce given effects, some great resources are Medical Jane, SeedFinder, and Leafly.
 Most stuff by DNA Genetics/Reserva Privada should be top draw, with the likes of CBD Crew creating strains which cater more to the medicinal market.
 Unless you’re planning on breeding, I recommend buying feminised seeds, as this will save any hassle and wasted energy in growing males which then have to be destroyed.

-When it comes time to grow, seeds can be placed in water in the dark, in a warm environment (room temperature or above).
+When it comes time to grow, cannabis seeds can be placed in water in the dark, in a warm environment (room temperature or above).
 Check after 24 hours and tap them to see if they sink to the bottom of the container.
 If not, repeat every 12 hours until they no longer float.
 Then transplant them into rockwool cubes.

 There are many different configurations possible when it comes to your grow space.
 Some people like to keep two areas – one with flowering plants and the other with a mother plant, whereas the cleanest way of doing things (in my opinion) is to maintain just a single area, and grow from scratch every time.
 Unless you are growing for commercial purposes this should yield with sufficient regularity, and it allows you to change to a different strain each time.